ambanum/media-scale/README.md

+# Media-scale

 ### [ENGLISH]

+Compare one article's visibility on social media to known event's visibility in its regional's reference media to put number of reactions into perspective.

-## Context scale : use and purpose
+## Motivation, use and purpose

 When fighting disinformation, analyses and fact-checks produced often relay - when they are not based on - **figures to measure the impact of a content** on a given society.